nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 # Configuration Compliance Parsing Engine

-Configuration compliance is different then a simple unix diff.
-While the UI provides both, the compliance metrics are not influenced by the unix diff capabilities.
+Configuration compliance is different then a simple UNIX diff.
+While the UI provides both, the compliance metrics are not influenced by the UNIX diff capabilities.
 One of the challenges of getting a device into compliance is the ramp up it takes to model and generate configurations for an entire configuration.
 The compliance engine has several features to better build out this process.